jackmaden/philosophybreak/_articles/free-will-illusion-sam-harris.md

 As Harris comments:

-<h4 class="blockquote">"These findings are difficult to reconcile with the sense that we are the conscious authors of our actions.
+<blockquote>"These findings are difficult to reconcile with the sense that we are the conscious authors of our actions.
 One fact now seems indisputable: some moments <i>before</i> you are aware of what you will do next - a time in which you subjectively appear to have complete freedom to behave however you please - your brain has already determined what you will do.
-You then become conscious of this 'decision' and believe that you are in the process of making it."</h4>
+You then become conscious of this 'decision' and believe that you are in the process of making it."</blockquote>

 "The phrase 'free will'", therefore, as Harris later clarifies, simply "describes what it feels like to identify with certain mental states as they arise in consciousness" -- and our 'freedom' constitutes nothing more than this illusory feeling of control.